UPPMAX/programming_formalisms/docs/pair_programming/README.md

 - How does a good pair behave?
 - What effects does pair programming have?

+???- question "Answers"

+    The goals of this exercise are:

+    - Understand what pair programming is
+    - First guess at understanding what **good** pair programming is

+    You just did that.
+We'll discuss in class :-)

 ### Exercise 2: practice pair programming

 !!!- info "Learning objectives"